MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

     ![The Select a resource to work with dialog is displayed with the cog-ms-learn-vision-SUFFIX Cognitive Services resource highlighted and checked.
 The Select as default resource button is highlighted.](../media/05-vision-studio-select-default-resource.png)

-Note: If you do not see your resource listed, double-check that you are using the same directory where you created your Cognitive Services resource.
+**Note**: If you do not see your resource listed, double-check that you are using the same directory where you created your Cognitive Services resource.
 If you are in the correct directory and still do not see your resource, select **Create a new resource**.
 Name your new resource `cog-ms-learn-vision-SUFFIX-1`, select your subscription and the `rg-ms-learn-vision` resource group, select location `East US`, select Price tier `S0`, and create the resource.
-Going forward, keep in mind this new resource's name.
+Then select **Select as default resource** for the new resource.

 ## Generate captions for an image